madfcat/corsearch-assignment/README.md

 - Leaflet map responsiveness almost made me end up in ugly hacky ResizeObservers solution.
 But I have managed it with styles.
 - Instant transport filter
 - Filter, search and reverse route debounce
+- I thought going with react-hook-form for the filter inputs and selections, but as I use custom submission logic and controlled inputs dependent on the global state and custom debounce logic and not much validation, I have decided to just to use custom controlled components

 ### Idea